- About Us

-Many times, people automatically assume fault over what happens to them.
+Many times, people automatically assume fault for what happens to them.
 Even a collision caused by someone else – you might think “If only I had reacted faster.”
 This is the wrong way to think when talking to the insurance claim adjuster.
-Do not apologize.
+As mentioned by our injury attorneys in Chicago, do not apologize.
 Do not admit fault.

 Whether it is shame or insecurity, people often have a tendency to downplay their injuries claiming, “I’m fine” or “I’ll be okay.”
 After a motor vehicle collision, however, it is best to get a thorough medical examination that provides a comprehensive list of your injuries and the recommended course of treatment for each.
 Even something that might seem like an insignificant pain could have lasting ramifications.